Jumpstart a New Career in Medical Assisting in Rhode Island

 Although Medical Assistants are not required by Rhode Island law to become certified, pursuing the field without it is no longer practical.
 Practicing without a license will significantly decrease your marketability and overall success in the field.
 Check out the AAMA website for details on obtaining certification.

 College and University Listings

-Ridley-Lowell Business & Technical Institute’s Certificate program is imparted at their campus in West Warwick in Kent County, RI.
-The college has around 70 students in total, with the majority of students on programs that last under 2 years.
+Ridley-Lowell Business & Technical Institute’s Certificate-level Medical Assistant program is imparted at their West Warwick campus in the city of Anchorage.
+This private, for-profit college has around 196 students in total, with most students on programs that last under 2 years.
 The Medical Assisting program, with a duration of 62 credit hours, is the college’s largest program.
-The cost of tuition is likely to be in the order of $17,000 per year.
-Learning materials may cost in the order of $2,400, although this will vary with the program.*
+The school has institutional accreditation from the Accrediting Council for Independent Colleges and Schools.* The college’s retention rate for full-time students is 85%.
+The cost of tuition is in the order of $17,000 annually.

 * Tuition fees and accredition status are correct at the time of writing, according to the National Center for Education Statistics (http://nces.ed.gov/).
 Confirm with college before applying.